IanEdington/learn/java/coursework.md

 #### return
 A method that is declared as returning a type must return that type!
-TODO: in a Java method defined as returning void can you `return void`?
+If you need to return from a void method you can `return;`.

 ### Variables, Objects and Assignment
 All variables must be declaired before they are used.